Prunoideae/MitoFlex/README.md

 ## 1.3 Memory

-It takes about 5G to assemble the genome from a 10Gbp pair-end rawdata with thread number set to 80 (`--thread_number 80`).
+It takes about 5-20G to assemble the genome from a 5Gbps pair-end rawdata sample with thread number set to 80 (`--thread_number 80`).
+The memory consumption is highly varied, mainly depends on the fragmentation of the quality of rawdata, a dataset with more focus reads on mitogenome will absolutely takes much lesser memory since the contigs are limited.
 It takes much lower memory space in comparison to MitoZ, as MitoFlex uses the succinct de Brujin Graph (sDBG), a succinct representation of de Brujin Graph.
 Improving the data quality could reduce the memory usage.

 ## 1.4 CPU

 MitoFlex makes use of a multi k-mer assemble strategy from [MEGAHIT](https://github.com/voutcn/megahit), thus requires more calculate power because multiple iteration of the graph is needed.
 Using MitoFlex with high iteration count (21-141, 8 generation) will takes more time than MitoZ in low thread number (8), but the time will be almost equivalent in a higher thread number (80).
+The speed of the process depends highly on the data quality too, an iteration could use from 4min to 20min, which makes the total processing time ranges from 30min to over 2hrs.

 ## 1.5 GPU

 MitoFlex does not explicitly requires GPU in the work, but a GPU will highly accelerate the process of sDBG building.
+The server I'm developing MitoFlex on has no GPU, so I can't tell this part.

 # 2. Installation